applitools/eyes-cypress/README.md

 ```

 ##### Available port
-If you want to be absolutely sure that `eyes` will use an available port, it's also possible to pass `0` as the port:
+If you want to be absolutely sure that `eyes.cypress` will use an available port, it's also possible to pass `0` as the port:
 ```
 const { getEyesPort } = require('@applitools/eyes.cypress')({ port: 0 });
 const eyesPort = await getEyesPort();